Unveiling horizons in quantum critical collapse: Remarks on approaches based on canonical quantization

 \section{Remarks on approaches based on canonical quantization}

 In this appendix, we offer remarks on two closely related works~\cite{Brady:1998fh, Zahn:2025tnh} that address quantum effects in critical spacetimes through canonical quantization.
-These studies are more rigorous than several other analyses outlined in Section~\ref{sec:intro} and provide a distinct perspective compared to the path integral framework adopted in this paper.
-The general lessons drawn from them suggest an agreement with our calculation of the quantum Lyapunov exponent.
-Nevertheless, our conclusion is that canonical quantization approaches remain unsatisfactory, as several assumptions underlie their derivations.
-We document below the potential caveats, intended to serve as benchmarks and reference points for future work employing similar frameworks.
+These studies are \emph{among the more systematic} analyses outlined in Section~\ref{sec:intro} and provide a complementary first-principles perspective compared to the path integral framework adopted in this paper.
+The general lessons drawn from them suggest an agreement with our calculation of the quantum Lyapunov exponent $\omega_q=D-2$.
+However, in the non-stationary critical collapse setting the conclusions can depend sensitively on assumptions about the state and boundary conditions (where self-similar states are employed~\cite{Brady:1998fh, Zahn:2025tnh}), and, to our knowledge, a complete evaluation of $\langle T_{\mu \nu} \rangle$ under physically specified regularity/flux conditions across the relevant domains has not been carried out yet.

+On the other hand, before comparing frameworks, we emphasize an important scope point: our anomaly-based dimensional reduction defines an effective $s$-wave semiclassical description with state fixed by regularity criteria in the reduced theory (which is not necessarily self-similar).
+We do not claim that there exists a four-dimensional (or more generally any $D>2$) Hadamard state whose full $\langle T_{\mu \nu} \rangle$ reproduces, upon projection, the expectation values obtained in our reduced effective action calculation.
+Establishing such an uplift is a separate and subtle question, and we view this as a natural and potentially feasible open problem within the Hadamard framework.

+Our goal here is to make explicit which inputs are required in each framework and how these relate to the semiclassical critical collapse.